E Line (Los Angeles Metro): Gold Line Eastside Extension

 Tunnel boring machine used to dig two subway stations on the LA Metro Gold Line Eastside Extension, now part of the E Line.

-The oldest portion of today's E Line is the Gold Line Eastside Extension, the southern branch of the former Gold Line, and the first phase of the Eastside Transit Corridor.
-The Eastside Extension runs from Union Station east to Atlantic station in East Los Angeles, in a new median following 1st Street and 3rd Street.
+The oldest portion of today's E Line was originally the southern branch of the former Gold Line, built as the Gold Line Eastside Extension and the first phase of the Eastside Transit Corridor.
+This segment runs from Union Station east to Atlantic station in East Los Angeles, in a new right-of-way following along the medians of 1st Street and 3rd Street, along with a short tunneled section under 1st Street.

-Construction on the extension began in 2004 and service started on November 15, 2009, with Gold Line trains running through Union Station northeast to Pasadena.
+Construction on the extension began in 2004 and service started on November 15, 2009, with Gold Line trains running from East LA through Union Station, then northeast to Pasadena along the pre-existing Gold Line alignment.
 This service was in effect through 2020, extending to Azusa in 2016.
 The Gold Line was renamed the L Line in 2020 and split into two segments to prepare for construction of the Regional Connector.
 The Eastside Extension portion of the L Line (east of Pico/Aliso station) then operated as an independent line until 2023, when it was merged into the E Line.